Toledo, Spain – November 21, 2009

 This was our first venture to Toledo.
 It is only about an hour south of our home.
 We went with our good friend Anne Nadler.
 She and her husband Chris are currently touring Spain.

-The old city of Toledo is bordered on three sides by the Rio Tajo.
-One of the best known bridges over the Rio Tajo at Toledo is the Puente de Alcantara.
-It was first put up during the Roman era.
+The old city of Toledo is bordered on three sides by the Rio Tagus.
+One of the best-known bridges over the Rio Tagus at Toledo is the Puente de Alcántara.
+The bridge dates to the Roman era.
 It is an amazing bridge to view, in part because of its age.

 Toledo has the distinction of being a UNESCO World Heritage Site since 1986.
 The town is literally ancient.
 One of the first written references to the city dates as far back as 17 AD!

-When we arrived, we parked in an underground structure that was very near the Alcazar.
-When we emerged from the parking structure, the first thing we saw was the Alcazar.
+When we arrived, we parked in an underground structure that was very near the Alcázar.
+When we emerged from the parking structure, the first thing we saw was the Alcázar.
 It is a very imposing, castle or fort-like building.
-Walking along one side of the Alcazar, we could see bullet marks on the face of the building.
+Walking along one side of the Alcázar, we could see bullet marks on the face of the building.
 We believe those were from the Spanish Civil War.
-In front of the Alcazar was a very pretty sculpture and a relief.
+In front of the Alcázar are a very pretty sculpture and a relief.
 The entire sculpture is known as the Monument to Victory.
 Unfortunately, we were not able to enter.

-As we continued walking through the narrow, winding streets of the old city, we came across an opening from which we could see across the roof tops to the church of San Ildefonso.
-That church is not as large as the Cathedral; however, it is quite large in its own right.
-It is operated by the Jesuits.
+As we continued walking through the narrow, winding streets of the old city, we came across an opening from which we could see across the rooftops to the church of San Ildefonso.
+That church is not as large as the cathedral; however, it is quite large in its own right.
+It is a Jesuit church.

-Shortly after that, we saw a very small fish market.
+Shortly after that, we saw a very small fish market, Pepe’s.
 It was at the end of the street.
 It was fairly early in the morning, maybe 09:00.
 Regardless, there was a lady there buying some fish.

 One of the things that Toledo is very famous for is steel.
 It is the steel capital of Spain.
 Because of that, there are swords in virtually every gift shop.
 Some of the shops look like a veritable armory for the middle ages.